fossix/fossix.github.io/content/posts/2013-07-25-the-exec-system-call.md

 ---
 layout: post
 title: The exec() system call
-excerpt: "This is part of the series 'The Life of a process'.
+summary: "This is part of the series 'The Life of a process'.
 This write-up is about the exec system call.
 We saw about how a process is created, but how is a new program gets loaded?
 Let's see here."
 categories: articles
 tags: [process, exec, syscall]
 comments: true